h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If a feature has a score of 0.8, what does this indicate?
 5. Compare filter vs wrapper methods in terms of speed
 6. A wrapper method takes 5 minutes to evaluate a single feature subset, while a filter method takes 30 seconds per feature.
 If you have 100 features and want to evaluate all possible subsets of size 1, 2, and 3, calculate the total time difference between wrapper and filter approaches.
 Which method is faster and by how much?
+7. If filter methods have 80% accuracy in identifying relevant features, how many false positives would you expect with 100 features where 20 are truly relevant?
+8. Compare the computational complexity of filter vs wrapper methods for different dataset sizes

 For a detailed explanation of this question, see [Question 2: Univariate Filter Scoring](L8_2_2_explanation.md).